devlaunch/dev-starter/README.md

 ### Info

-At the moment im busy working on this boilerplate and lot stuff is changing.
+At the moment we are busy working on this boilerplate and lot stuff is changing.
 When things getting more stable i will bump the version to 1.0.0 and write a detailed documentation.

 ### Contact / Social Media